-29 Then he called for a light, and sprang in, and came trembling, and fell down before Paul and Silas,
+29 Then he called for a light, and sprang in, and came trembling, and fell down before Paul and Silas, and thou shalt be saved, and thy house.

 30 And brought them out, and said, Sirs, what must I do to be saved?